ProvableHQ/leo/docs/rfc/001-initial-strings.md

 This proposal adds a new scalar type for characters along with a new kind of literals to denote characters.
-A string is then simply as an array of characters, but this proposal also adds a new kind of literals to denote strings more directly than via character array construction expressions.
+A string is then simply an array of characters, but this proposal also adds a new kind of literals to denote strings more directly than via character array construction expressions.
 Along with equality and inequality, which always apply to every Leo type,